 There's no official reference form, but please make sure your name and the title of the course you've applied for (and your applicant and choice numbers if you have them) are included on any documents that are submitted.
 References should be supplied as scanned copies of signed letters on official letterhead paper and/or sent from an official email address of the organisation where the referee works.

 Your supporting statement should include a brief outline of your research areas of interest and why you wish to pursue this area of research.
-This should not be a project proposal; if you are offered and accept a place, your project will be defined in collaboration with our industrial partners after you start.
+This should not be a project proposal; if you are offered and accept a place, your project will be defined in collaboration with our academics and/or industrial partners after you start.